-Tulsa Symphony is excited to present their 5th season of Carnegie Hall Link Up!
-This year’s program, entitled “The Orchestra Swings,” focuses on the magical moment when the orchestra starts to swing.
-Tulsa Symphony looks forward to performing with the 20,000 students and teachers locally who are a part of this world-renowned, highly-engaging program.
+Tulsa Symphony is excited to present their 6th season of Carnegie Hall Link Up!
+This year’s program, entitled “The Orchestra Rocks,” focuses on the powerful moment when the orchestra starts to rock.
+Tulsa Symphony looks forward to collaborating with the 20,000 students and teachers locally who are a part of this world-renowned, highly-engaging program.

 Students perform repertoire on recorder, violin, voice, or body percussion and take part in creative work such as composing their own pieces inspired by the orchestral music they have studied.

 This performance often serves as students’ first concert experience and provides them with the opportunity to apply the musical concepts they have studied.
 For Tulsa 4th graders, this concert will serve as their Any Given Child arts activity.

 Broken Arrow Public Schools